xaIex/workshop-demo-MESAHacks/README.md

 ## Nicholas Ferreira
 - Favorite Language: Python enthusiast 🐍
--What I want to do in the future: I want to pursue a Master's/PhD and do research that will change the world!
+- What I want to do in the future: I want to pursue a Master's/PhD and do research that will change the world!
+- I love horror games/movies!

 Step 3: Stage and Commit Your Changes
 After creating and saving the file, stage your changes: